Skip to content

 Function Filtering

-Any function that returns a boolean value can be used as a filter condition.
+Any function returning a boolean value can be used as a filter condition.

 // String matching